zer0Trac3/kaliwiki/tools/aircrack-ng_suite/airodump-ng.md

 DESCRIPTION
        airodump-ng  is  used for packet capturing of raw 802.11 frames for the intent of using them with aircrack-ng.
-If you have a GPS receiver  conâ€ nected  to  the computer, airodump-ng is capable of logging the coordiâ€ nates of the found access points.
+If you have a GPS receiver  con nected  to  the computer, airodump-ng is capable of logging the coordi nates of the found access points.
 Additionally, airodump-ng writes  out a  text  file  containing  the details of all access points and clients seen.